New campaign to bolster interest in Pennsylvania's horse-racing industry

 While the Triple Crown makes horse-racing highly visible for a short time each year, Peterson acknowledged that there was an “intimidation factor” to actually going to a track and placing bets.
 Part of the upcoming campaign would be aimed at making the races more accessible.

-Kim Hankins, executive director of the Meadows Standardbred Owners Association, said The Meadows Racetrack and Casino in Washington County had put its advertising money into sponsorships with the Penguins, buying advertisements and wrapping buses in ads.
+Kim Hankins, executive director of the Meadows Standardbred Owners Association, said his organization in Washington County had put its advertising money into sponsorships with the Penguins, buying advertisements and wrapping buses in ads.
 Even though the casino's table games and slots were theoretically drawing gamblers away from the harness races, the two sides of the business worked closely together on marketing, he said.

 “It's the casino's duty to capture the slots market, and it's our duty to generate new fans,” Hankins said.